Cartista

-Cartista was a Portuguese ideology which arose after the Portuguese Liberal Revolution of 1820.
-Members supported the Constitutional Charter of 1826 granted by Peter IV of Portugal, which was an attempt to reduce the conflicts created by the revolution.
+Cartismo was a Portuguese ideology which arose after the Portuguese Liberal Revolution of 1820.
+Adherents, called cartistas, supported the Constitutional Charter of 1826 granted by Peter IV of Portugal, which was an attempt to reduce the conflicts created by the revolution.
 This was a less radical charter than the Constitution of 1822.
 Portuguese Chartism was quite different from both European and British Chartism, and was in some ways antithetical, as they believed in a liberal-conservative ideology.
 A scathing contemporary description defined them as either personal enemies of Dom Miguel, or were simply acting out of self-interest.
 By 1851, the Chartists successfully carried out a military coup against Costa Cabral.
 The party became part of a power-sharing agreement with Partido Progressista, which became the basis of the system of "rotativism", where they took turns ruling Portugal.